THREE IN THE MAGIC CARPET RIDE TRILOGY

 January ski tradition all the way to

 As I looked around, I was amazed at all the

-or had been invited to join the trip by someone from SSQQ.
+or invited a friend to join the trip.

 Tom and Margaret had met at the